SunkyMP3G/KAMEK/README.md

 My first mod

-Version: v0.1.3-beta
+Version: v0.2.0-beta

-This mod adds a new planet with tech tree and first sector
+This mod adds a new planet with tech tree and block

 This is a beta, it can contain bugs, if you found a bug, tell me.

 At the moment mod contains:

      - A new planet
-     - 2 Sectors
+     - 3 Sectors
-     - 14 Blocks
+     - 17 Blocks
-     - 5 Items
+     - 6 Items
      - 1 Turret
-     - 2 Units
+     - 3 Units

 Languages: